Single-orientation Crystalline Domains of Active Brownian Particles Lead to Collective Motions: Results

-When distinct colors are assigned to different parts, the high-density phase naturally segregates into multiple independent regions [see the upper row of Fig.\ref{Fig.2}].
-We then apply the DBSCAN algorithm to each part separately.
-This clustering algorithm relies on two critical parameters: $eps$ (the maximum distance between two particles considered neighbors) and $min\_samples$ (the minimum number of particles---including the point itself---within the neighborhood of the core point).
+By using the DBSCAN clustering algorithm\citep{ester1996density}, we identify well-separated domains (bottom row, Fig.\ref{Fig.2}).
+The colored regions represent the different domains and the red particles surrounding them are classified as noise points that do not belong to any domain.
+Each domain corresponds to a hexatic lattice with a specific orientation---a single-orientation crystalline domain.
+A comparison with the top row reveals that these domains are spatially coincident with the hexatic clusters and that the noise points correspond to defects.
+Here, the clustering algorithm relies on two critical parameters: $eps$ (the maximum distance between two particles considered neighbors) and $min\_samples$ (the minimum number of particles---including the point itself---within the neighborhood of the core point).
 In this work, we set $eps = 1.3\sigma$, which encloses the first shell of neighbors, and $min\_samples = 7$, signifying that the core point has at least six neighbors in the first shell.

-Resulting microphases are shown in the middle row of Fig.\ref{Fig.2}.
-The colored domains are microphases and the red particles surrounding them are noise points that do not belong to any microphase.
-Different microphases represent lattices with various orientations.
-With the aim of confirming the hexatic symmetry of particles' local structures in microphases, we colorize particles by the value of $|\psi_i|$.
-If $|\psi_i|$ approaches $1$, the neighbors of particle $i$ exhibit an hexatic arrangement, otherwise particle $i$ is a defect.
-As shown in the bottom row of Fig.\ref{Fig.2}, particles with hexatic local structures form clusters bounded by grain boundaries.
-Comparing it with the middle row, we find that the microphases are spatially coincident with these hexatic clusters and the noise points correspond to the defects.
-Because such clusters are associated with collective motion in high-density phases\citep{yang2023coherent}, the relationship between collective motion and microphases is worth exploring.